semmersultan/zabbix-Challenge/README.md

 Ubuntu - 16.04

-makefile - use to simply the processes inase you need to bundle with CI/CD in future.
+Makefile - use to simply the processes incase you need to bundle with CI/CD in future.

 Docker - Docker satisfied the condition that the application be packaged as a deployable artifact with dependencies enclosed.

+Ansible - Use to automate the process

 # To run the app locally